vasily-kirichenko/FSharp.Data.Experimental.YamlTypeProvider/README.md

 ========
 Using configuration from a C# code
 ----------------------------------
-Let's create a F# project, add reference to `FSharp.Data.Experimental.YamlTypeProvider.dll` add `Settings.yaml` file into it:
+Let's create a F# project, add reference to `FSharp.Data.Experimental.YamlTypeProvider.dll`, then add the following `Settings.yaml` file into it:
 ```
 Mail:
   Smtp: